ros2/rmw_zenoh/docs/design.md

-When the total size of the allocated buffers within the pool exceeds `RMW_ZENOH_BUFFER_POOL_MAX_SIZE_BYTES`, serialization buffers are allocated using the system allocator and moved to Zenoh; no recyling is performed in this case to prevent the buffer pool from growing uncontrollably.
+When the total size of the allocated buffers within the pool exceeds `RMW_ZENOH_BUFFER_POOL_MAX_SIZE_BYTES`, serialization buffers are allocated using the system allocator and moved to Zenoh; no recycling is performed in this case to prevent the buffer pool from growing uncontrollably.

 The default value of `RMW_ZENOH_BUFFER_POOL_MAX_SIZE_BYTES` is roughly proportionate to the cache